Introducing SESHAT: A Tool for Object Classification from JWST Catalogs: Data

 YSOs have a wide variety of spectral energy distribution shapes influenced by many different factors (see Figure~\ref{fig:yso_spec} for an example).
 For this work, we use the \texttt{Hyperion} models of \citet{Richardson2024} to form the basis of our YSO set.
 These models vary over parameters such as age, metallicity, rotation, envelope size, envelope mass, viewing angle, disk radius, cavity angle, and more.
 These models follow on the radiative transfer work of Robitaille and colleagues \citep[][]{Robitaille2006,Robitaille2007,Robitaille2017}, updating those earlier models to include more parameters.
 Furthermore, they also provide a range of apertures to help with spectral fitting, determining how much of the light around the source (and surrounding disk/envelope) would actually be observed.

-To ensure that these models match realistic distributions, we use the Spitzer Extended Solar Neighborhood Archive (SESNA; R. A. Gutermuth et al. in prep) catalogs of the three nearest clouds \citep[Taurus at 145 pc; Ophiuchus at 130 pc; and Corona Australis at 150 pc; ][]{Zucker2020} as well as two more distant and active regions \citep[Orion A and Orion B at 420~pc;][]{Zucker2020}.
-We fit models to these SESNA YSOs, and use JWST filter convolutions of the model SEDs as the basis of our training set.
+To ensure that these models match realistic distributions, we use the Spitzer Extended Solar Neighborhood Archive (SESNA; R. A. Gutermuth et al. in prep) catalogs of the three nearest clouds \citep[Taurus at 145 pc; Ophiuchus at 130 pc; and Corona Australis at 150 pc; ][]{Zucker2020} as well as two more distant and active star-forming regions \citep[Orion A and Orion B at 420~pc;][]{Zucker2020}.
+We fit models to these SESNA YSOs, and use JWST filter convolutions of the model SEDs as the basis of our training set. \editone{This collection results in a sample of 7858 unique YSO models across all evolutionary stages.}

 Figure~\ref{fig:yso_spec} shows the wide variations in SEDs that a YSO may have.
 In this case, the shift in evolutionary status is what leads to this variety, as the YSO accretes or disperses its envelope/disk.
 This wide shift from being far-/mid-IR dominated to near-IR dominated leads to the broad range seen in the color-color panel of Figure~\ref{fig:yso_spec}.